 - The peer review physician is being paid by the insurance company and cannot be free of bias.

 - The peer review physician has not seen the claimant for an examination, or over time, and does not have the extensive knowledge of the individual case, but rather a two-dimensional consideration of the medical records.

 - The peer review physician is not always the right medical specialist for the claimant.

-A defective peer review is not unusual for Cigna; we have successfully fought against these defective peer reviews and won.
+A defective peer review is not unusual for New York Life; we have successfully fought against these defective peer reviews and won.
 We take a deep dive into the credibility and authority of the peer reviewer, and pair that with a lack of bias.
 We also attack peer reviews that are not based on the claimant’s entire medical record and address the substantive flaws in the review.
 Our position is that any professional retained by the insurance company has a financial interest in a finding that supports the insurance company’s position.
 But we attack the substance with intensity to ensure that the treating physicians’ opinions are properly considered.